Charles Hartshorne: Dipolar Theism

 Hartshorne’s most controversial departure from classical theism is his denial of creation ex nihilo.
 Indeed, the argument just given that some states of affairs require multiple decision makers is itself an argument against ex nihilo creation, at least in its classic form.
 God was said to create the universe, which includes the decisions that creatures make, in one non-temporal and unilateral act.
 Hartshorne’s argument entails that no universe with multiple decision makers can be created in its entirety by God alone.
 Aquinas notwithstanding, the making of decisions is a paradigm of creative activity, for something is brought into existence if only the decision itself.
 For this reason, Hartshorne’s example of multiple decision makers is also an example of multiple creators.
 Hartshorne saw in Jules Lequyer’s statement that “God created me creator of myself” an anticipation of his own views on divine creativity.
 A hallmark of Hartshorne’s neoclassical theism is that the universe is a joint creative product of (a) the lesser creators that are the creatures, localized in space and time, and (b) the eminent creator which is God whose influence extends to every creature that ever has or that ever will exist.

 Hartshorne defends a metaphysical view that posits creativity as a transcendental, applicable to both God and the creatures.
 Creativity, in such a metaphysic, is never “from nothing” but is relational, requiring a pre-existent universe (see “Charles Hartshorne: Neoclassical Metaphysics”).
 It follows that there can be no such thing as God without a universe or, for that matter, a universe without God.
 A common objection to this view is that it portrays God as dependent upon the universe.
 Hartshorne considers the objection to be flawed in two ways.
 First, it assumes an invidious contrast between independence and dependence.
-We have seen that Hartshorne is at pains to instruct philosophers and theologians to be wary of devaluing dependence (and, more generally, to be cautious of simplistic valuations of metaphysical contrasts).
+As noted, Hartshorne is at pains to instruct philosophers and theologians to be wary of devaluing dependence (and, more generally, to be cautious of simplistic valuations of metaphysical contrasts).
 Second, the objection is subtly ambiguous.
 If Hartshorne is correct, then God and the universe are indeed necessary to each other.
 The proviso, however, is that no particular set of creatures (that is, no particular universe) is necessary to God.
 An analogy that Hartshorne uses in Creative Synthesis is of a mathematical set that necessarily has numbers, but the numbers that it has are not necessary.
 God’s actual states, being contingent, are dependent upon interaction with the creatures; God’s existence, on the other hand, is necessary, for it depends upon no particular creatures or groups of creatures.
 It should also be noted that Hartshorne preserves the distinction between God and the creatures: the divine being meets with no universe that it did not have a hand in co-creating whereas the creatures, because they begin to exist, are born into a universe that they had no part in making.
 Of course, once the creature exists, it becomes a lesser, co-creator, with God.

 In The Divine Relativity and elsewhere, Hartshorne distinguishes two forms of power involving direct and indirect causation.
 Direct causal influence occurs when one entity—Hartshorne’s name for the metaphysically basic entities is “dynamic singulars”—acts on another without an intermediary as when a present experience acts upon an immediately subsequent experience in the life of a single individual; one’s memory of the preceding moment, for example, is the feeling of one experience acting on its successor in direct fashion.
 Hartshorne avers that a similar direct action occurs between parts of the nervous system and between the nervous system and the body.
 Indirect causal influence, on Hartshorne’s account, occurs when one body acts upon another body, which often involves modifying the inter-bodily environment in some way, such as speaking, which causes air to move and sound waves are heard by another person.
 Some cases of indirect causal action are examples of “brute force” whereby one body moves another body from one place to another.
 Barring telepathy, cases of one person acting on another are always indirect.
 On the other hand, Hartshorne maintains that God’s action on dynamic singulars is never indirect.
 Because each entity retains its own power of creative experiencing, this direct causal influence is not deterministic.
 Hartshorne, following Whitehead (who was following the later Plato), refers to this mode of influence as “divine persuasion” which is, in effect, the active side of divine love.
 God acts as a supreme ideal, urging each dynamic singular to achieve an intensity of experience appropriate to its level of complexity.
 Thus, in Creative Experiencing Hartshorne says, “It is the [divine] love that explains the [divine] power, not vice versa.”